antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 In the past, I used flake8 a lot.
 But given that we were already using ruff, and as it can also act as a linter, it was a no-brainer to keep it for this task.

 There are many rules that ruff can apply.
-We decided to use some of them by default (F, E4, E7, E9, W, S, I, B, SIM, PGH004), while letting developers the choice to update the ones their project would follow.
+We decided to use some of them by default, while letting developers the choice to update the ones their project would follow.

 ## Unit Tests